 Type of investigation services

 Before looking for a private investigator, it's important to start by setting aside your emotional motivations and find out whether a PI can actually help with a particular situation.
 Many people assume that actual private investigators can do anything that the private investigators on television can do, but that's just not the case.
-Many people hiring PIs have never hired one before and have emotional reasons for wanting to get the information they’re seeking, but it’s important to use common sense and have reasonable expectations.
 The No. 1 thing a PI does is gather facts and find information for people.
-They can't get private information, such as health records, but most investigators do have access to information the general public can't obtain.
+They usually can't get private information, such as health records, but most investigators do have access to information the general public can't obtain.
 Items such as marriage licenses, birth certificates, phone records and adoption information require a court order to obtain, and a good private investigator can help find a reason to get a court order.

 It's important to remember that a private investigator must obey the same laws as any ordinary citizen.
 Still, private detectives can do a lot — find addresses, uncover improper relationships, analyze documents for potential fraud, locate missing persons and more.
-Many private investigators specialize in particular types of cases, so it's a good idea to look for one with experience related to your situation.
+Many private investigators specialize in particular types of cases, so it's a good idea to look for one with experience relevant to your situation.
 It's also important to look at their track record.
-Check their reviews on Thumbtack or reach out to a consumer assistance group.
+Check their reviews on Thumbtack.

 Clients should meet with private investigators and any of their partners who might be working on the case to thoroughly discuss the situation and the expectations for hiring them.
 This meeting is also the time for clients to discuss how much they can afford to spend in total.
 Many private investigators offer a free initial consultation before they start to work on a project.
-The consultation allows private detectives to determine whether a case is legal and ethical.
+The consultation allows private detectives to determine whether your case is legal and ethical.
 This meeting also allows the pros to let you know whether or not it's possible to solve it.
 If the case can be easily resolved by the client, says Curtis Moore, he'll let them know and send them on their way without charging them.
 When setting up your initial consultation, make sure you understand whether there is a fee for this first meeting.

 - Sky Investigations in Plano, Texas: $65

 Some services are offered at a flat rate every time.
 These tasks are generally straightforward, one-time efforts that the professional can confidently set a rate for.
 Typically they take place in the office setting and do not require the private investigator to do fieldwork.
 For example, Sky Investigations offers comprehensive background investigation services for a flat fee of $100.

 It's a good idea to have a written contract that outlines what services will be provided.
 You can include any specific deadlines, which can be important if you are filing court papers or other legal documents with the information you intend the private investigator to track down.
 The written contract should also include a breakdown of different fees and other estimated costs.
 Having a clearly outlined budget will help avoid any misunderstandings or surprise charges down the road.
-After all of the work has been completed, clients will make a final payment at which time the private investigator should provide a case report outlining everything that was found and determined during the investigation.
+After all of the work has been completed, clients will make a final payment, at which time the private investigator should provide a case report outlining everything that was found and determined during the investigation.

 Be wary of anyone who does not want to share their licensing information with you or is unable to share client reviews.
 And be on the lookout for private investigation services that offer package deals such as surveillance with photos and videos.
-These items should be included at no extra cost.
+Photo and video surveillance should typically be included at no extra cost.